ibm-cloud-docs/discovery-data/connector-ldap-cp4d.md

     The crawler schedule options work as follows for LDAP directories:

+    Full crawling
-    -   **Full crawling**: Crawls all entries.
+    :   Crawls all entries.

+    Crawling updates
-    -   **Crawling updates**: Crawls all entries, then filters out any entries that were inserted, updated, or deleted since the last crawl.
+    :   Crawls all entries, then filters out any entries that were inserted, updated, or deleted since the last crawl.

-    -   **Crawling new and modified content**: Runs an LDAP query against the data source server to pick up any entries that were inserted or updated only.
+    Crawling new and modified content
+    :   Runs an LDAP query against the data source server to pick up any entries that were inserted or updated only.

     For more information, see [Crawl schedule options](/docs/discovery-data?topic=discovery-data-collections#crawlschedule).
 1. Configure a secure connection to the directory.

+    Server type
-    -   Server type: Choose your server type from the following options:
+    :   Choose your server type from the following options:

         -   IBM Security Directory Server
         -   Microsoft Active Directory
         -   Oracle Directory Server

+    LDAP protocol
-    -   **LDAP protocol**: If you want to encrypt data and verify the server certificate over Transport Layer Security (TLS), choose `ldaps`.
+    :   If you want to encrypt data and verify the server certificate over Transport Layer Security (TLS), choose `ldaps`.

+    LDAP host name
-    -   **LDAP host name**: Specify the hostname of the directory server.
+    :   Specify the hostname of the directory server.
 For example: `<ldap-hostname>.mydomain.com`.

+    LDAP host port
-    -   **LDAP host port**: By default, the LDAP port is 389 and the LDAP-S port is 636.
+    :   By default, the LDAP port is `389` and the LDAP-S port is `636`.

+    LDAP binding username
-    -   **LDAP binding username**: If the directory server requires credentials, the username that is used to bind to the directory service.
+    :   If the directory server requires credentials, the username that is used to bind to the directory service.

         In most cases, this username is a distinguished name (DN).
 The username is case-sensitive.

+    LDAP binding user password
-    -   **LDAP binding user password**: The password that is associated with the username.
+    :   The password that is associated with the username.
 1. Specify the information that you want to index from the directory.

+    LDAP Base DN
-    -   **LDAP Base DN**: The object where you want to start the crawl.
+    :   The object where you want to start the crawl.

         LDAP directories have a hierarchical tree structure of objects.
 The base search distinguished name specifies the subtree in which you want the crawl to be constrained.